 workshop fees $300 - $1,000

-Hailed by the Houston Chronicle as "revolutionary chamber musicians," WindSync is internationally recognized for dramatic and engaging interpretations of classical music.
-The young, adventurous group plays exclusively from memory, including elements of staging, and focuses on building a connection with audiences through dynamic concert programming and charismatic stage presence.
-On the roster of Young Audiences of Houston, WindSync also specializes in educational assembly programs in schools, family-friendly concerts, and concerts dedicated to children with autism.
-WindSync's "Voyager” is a space-themed program celebrating the ensemble’s hometown of Houston and the achievements of NASA.
-A suite of original arrangements from the Voyager Golden Record will show off the wide array of colors created by flute, oboe, clarinet, bassoon, and French horn and the virtuosity of each musician.
-"Peter and the Wolf” introduces the five wind instruments of the orchestra in an educational, family-friendly outreach program.
-Through a unique costumed and choreographed version of Prokofiev’s classic tale, WindSync inspires audiences of all ages.
-Photo by Shannon Langman.
+Hailed by the Houston Chronicle as 'revolutionary chamber musicians,' WindSync is internationally recognized for dramatic and engaging interpretations of classical music.
+The young, adventurous group performs from memory and focuses on building a connection with audiences through dynamic concert programming and charismatic stage presence.
+Frequently partnering with Young Audiences Arts for Learning across the state of Texas, WindSync also specializes in educational assembly programs in schools, family-friendly concerts, and concerts for audiences with autism or special needs.
+In WindSync’s concert program Songs, Dances, and Dreams, audiences will experience the wide array of colors created by the flute, oboe, clarinet, bassoon, and French horn and the extraordinary virtuosity of each musician.
+The mix of repertoire includes classical music written for the wind quintet, arrangements of well-loved repertoire such as 'Bolero' and 'Summertime,' and new music with an exuberant, pop-rock sensibility.
+'Peter and the Wolf' introduces the five wind instruments of the orchestra in an educational, family-friendly outreach program.
+Complete with a unique costumed and choreographed version of Prokofiev’s classic tale, WindSync inspires the imaginations of audiences of all ages.
+Photo by Kristina Jacinth.

 4515 Briar Hollow Pl. #306

 Houston, TX 77027